paigeweber13/language-quickstart/README.md

 # Language Quickstart
 The challenge: for each language, implement the following:
 - Dijkstra's algorithm on a graph defined by an adjacency matrix
-- get the json from https://httpbin.org/json and write it to disk
 - parallel mergesort
 - get an optional binary command line flag (there or not) and an optional command line flag with an argument